jasnow/railroader-site/source/_posts/2012-03-22-brakeman-1-dot-5-2-released-important-fixes.markdown

 ### Revert to ruby\_parser for Ruby 1.8

-Brakeman has been using a vendored version of [ruby\_parser](https://github.com/seattlerb/ruby_parser) with some updates to Ruby 1.9 syntax parsing.
+Railroader has been using a vendored version of [ruby\_parser](https://github.com/seattlerb/ruby_parser) with some updates to Ruby 1.9 syntax parsing.
 Unfortunately, that version also introduced some regressions for parsing Ruby 1.8 syntax.

-To handle this, Brakeman will now only use the vendored version for 1.9 parsing, but the regular gem version for 1.8 syntax parsing.
+To handle this, Railroader will now only use the vendored version for 1.9 parsing, but the regular gem version for 1.8 syntax parsing.
 This should fix some parse errors people are seeing for Ruby 1.8 apps.

 ### Dynamic Render Path Updates